 The new rates only apply to Priority Mail.
 The January 2014 rates for First-Class Mail, Standard Mail, Standard Post, Media Mail, Library Mail, Priority Mail Express and International mail will not change.

-See our Frequently Asked Questions to learn more about the changes that went into effect on January 26, 2014.
+See our Frequently Asked Questions to learn more about the September 7 rate changes.

 The following terms are protected trademarks of the United States Postal Service: United States Postal Service®, U.S. Postal Service®, USPS®, Postal Service™, Post Office™, U.S. Mail™, First-Class™, First-Class Mail®, First-Class Mail International™, Standard Mail®, Parcel Post®, Parcel Select®, Certified Mail™, Delivery Confirmation™, Signature Confirmation™, Registered Mail™, Priority Mail® , Priority Mail Express® , Commercial Base®, Commercial Plus®, CASS™, CASS Certified™, Confirm®, DMM®, Intelligent Mail®, IM™, IMb™, IMpb™, Click-N-Ship®, usps.com®, ZIP Code™ and ZIP+4®.

 United Parcel Service® and UPS® are protected trademarks of the United Parcel Services of America, Inc.

 FedEx® is a protected trademark of the FedEx Corporation.